kerrishotts/playground-UqctdJg8/markdowns/rest.md

-The “rest” operator (`..`.) collects the remaining items from an iterable into an array.
+The “rest” operator (`...`) collects the remaining items from an iterable into an array.
 It’s used hand-in-hand with destructuring and with argument lists, and is really pretty awesome.

-Note: In this section I’m only going to cover rest’s association with iterables.
+Note: In this section I’m only going to cover Rest’s association with iterables.
 There is a proposal at stage 3 that allows it to work with objects, and you’ve probably already seen it in production code when using Babel as a transpiler alongside React or other similar frameworks.
 Even so, it’s not standard yet, so I’m not covering it in this post.

 Let’s imagine that we’re writing a logging function that needs to take a format string and an arbitrary number of additional arguments.
 In ES5 we’d have written the following (expand to see the full code snippet if you want):